ViperImaging/PublicGuides/win10iso/win10iso.md

 ![img](static/media_prompt.png)

-Prompt: *Select language, architecture, and edition* make sure **Use the recommended options for this PC** box is selected and click **Next**
+Prompt: *Select language, architecture, and edition* make sure **Use the recommended options for this PC** box is selected and click **Next**.

 ![img](static/language_prompt.png)

-Prompt *Choose which media to use* select **ISO File** and click **Next**
+Prompt *Choose which media to use* select **ISO File** and click **Next**.

 ![img](static/iso_prompt.png)

 You will be prompted to save the *.iso* file to a directory, the default option is *C:\Users\YOUR_USER_NAME\Documents\Windows.iso* You may change this location if it suits your needs.
-After you have selected your directory the install will download the file automatically.
+After you have selected your directory, the installer will download the file automatically.

-Once the file has completed downloading you may exit the installer by selecting **Finish**
+Once the file has completed downloading you may exit the installer by selecting **Finish**.

 ![img](static/finish.png)